What do I mean by “Songbook standard”?

 Born in 1958, I became familiar with the popular music of the pre-1960s eras with which we are concerned here largely through film and television.
 During the 1960s and 1970s as I was growing up, for example, there were waves of media-driven interest in the culture, fashion, and music of the 1920s and 1930s.
 These vogues were, I suspect, largely sparked by the popularity of such films as Bonnie and Clyde (1966), Thoroughly Modern Millie (1967), They Shoot Horses, Don’t They?
 (1969), Paper Moon (1973), and The Great Gatsby (1974), that were set in the 1920s, the 1930s, or both.
 The popularity of such films, and of new recordings by established vocal artists, led to music of the period being frequently performed on variety shows, talk shows, and even injected into sitcoms set in the present time.
-Perry Como, Andy Williams, Judy Garland, and Dean Martin each had popular weekly television shows that often featured standards.
+Perry Como, Andy Williams, Judy Garland, and Dean Martin each had popular weekly television shows that often featured standards. (continued after videos)

 The Nearness of You (m.
 Hoagy Carmichael, w.
 Ned Washington) — copyright © 1937, 1940 by Famous Music Corporation

-Since I was never a jazz aficionado, or a collector of recordings by popular vocalists such as those listed above, I wouldn’t have, during my youthful listening in which my focus was usually far elsewhere, grown familiar with these songs and so many others of what I call the Songbook had they not been so pervasive on regularly scheduled television programs and TV specials, of the 1960s and 70s, and in old films shown on TV during the same period.
+Since I was never a jazz aficionado, or a collector of recordings by popular vocalists such as those listed above, I wouldn’t have, during my youthful listening years, wherein my focus was usually far elsewhere, grown familiar with these songs and so many others of what I call the Songbook had they not been so pervasive on regularly scheduled television programs and TV specials, of the 1960s and 70s, and in old films shown on TV during the same period.